Engee documentation

 Yes

-# Q-coefficient parameters [qsy1 qsy2 qsy3 qsy4 qsy5 qsy6 qsy7 qsy8] — Q coefficients in the empirical formula
+# Q-coefficient parameters [qsy1 qsy2 qsy3 qsy4 qsy5 qsy6 qsy7 qsy8] — the coefficients of Q in the empirical formula

 Details

-The coefficients of the empirical formula Q. qsy1,…, qsy8 correspond to TIR file identifiers.
+Coefficients of the empirical formula Q. qsy1,…, qsy8 match the file IDs of the TIR.

 Dependencies

-To use this parameter, set the Resistance model parameters to Pressure and velocity dependent (Magic Formula).
+To use this parameter, set the Resistance model parameter to Pressure and velocity dependent (Magic Formula).

 Default value